Oil rebounds on tight supply, prospects of new Russia sanctions

 However, oil prices face pressure from weakening demand in China owing to tightened mobility restrictions and COVID-19-related lockdowns in multiple cities including the financial hub of Shanghai.

-(Additional reporting by Sonali Paul in Melbourne and Muyu Xu in Beijing; editing by Mark Potter and Jason Neely)
+(Additional reporting by Sonali Paul in Melbourne and Muyu Xu in Beijing; editing by Mark Potter and Elaine Hardcastle)

 By Noah Browning